More Than a Mission Statement

 Gain the tools you’ll need to protect biological diversity as you study the effects of issues like climate change and investigate solutions.

-This minor fosters a lifelong appreciation for the natural world through classes, professional opportunities on and off campus, and immersive experiences that will take you on outdoor adventures of all kinds.
+Our outdoor studies minor helps you foster a lifelong appreciation for the natural world through classes, professional opportunities on and off campus, and immersive experiences that will take you on outdoor adventures of all kinds.

 Located on 110 acres behind our main campus, classes use our solar-electric-powered living lab to grow fruits and vegetables, keep bees, observe amphibians in nearby wetlands, shear sheep for fleece, and so much more.